-- 135. Secretary Boockvar encouraged this unlawful behavior.
-In an November 2, 2020 email sent at approximately 8:30 p.m. on the eve of the November 3, 2020 General Election, her office suggested that counties "should provide information to party and candidate representatives during the pre-canvass that identifies the voters whose ballots have been rejected" so that those voters "may be issued a provisional ballot." - 136.
-While counties like the Defendant County Boards of Elections permitted voters to cast either replacement absentee and mail-in ballots before Election Day or provisional ballots on Election Day in order to cure their defective mail-in ballots, many more counties are not.
+142. Secretary Boockvar encouraged this unlawful behavior to favor Biden over Trump.
+In an November 2, 2020 email sent at approximately 8:30 p.m. on the eve of the November 3, 2020 General Election, her office suggested that counties "should provide information to party and candidate representatives during the pre-canvass that identifies the voters whose ballots have been rejected" so that those voters "may be issued a provisional ballot."

+143. While Democratic controlled counties like the Defendant County Boards of Elections permitted voters to cast either replacement absentee and mail-in ballots before Election Day or provisional ballots on Election Day in order to cure their defective mail-in ballots, many more Republican controlled counties did not.
 Lancaster, York, Westmoreland and Berks Counties, for example, did not contact voters who submitted defective ballots or give them an opportunity to cure.
-They simply followed the law and treated these ballots as invalid and refused to count them. - 137.
-Because the counties that followed state law and did not provide a cure process are heavily Republican (and counties that violated state law and did provide a cure process are heavily Democratic), Defendants' conduct harmed the Trump
+They simply followed the law and treated these ballots as invalid and refused to count them.

+144. Because the counties that followed state law and did not provide a cure process are heavily Republican (and counties that violated state law and did provide a cure process are heavily Democratic), Defendants' conduct harmed the Trump Campaign, as intended.
+It awarded Biden unlawful votes.